pevers/images-scraper/README.md

 # google-images-scraper
-Simple and fast scraper for Google images using Nightmare.
+Demonstration on using Nightmare as a headless browser to scraper Google images.
 A rate limiter is implemented and can be used to prevent bans.

 # Installation
 ```npm install google-images-scraper```